 Is the word ‘cult’ is a bit dodgy?
 Whilst writing The Followers, I thought about this a lot.
 Certainly there are plenty of problems with ‘cult’ as a label.
 For starters, it’s often used too loosely, to refer to any group that is seen … Continue reading →

-Writing about place - one year ago
+Writing about place - 2 years ago

 Until recently, location has never interested me much.
 I was vaguely aware when reading Wuthering Heights as a teenager that the story wouldn’t be quite as effective if it were set, say, in Milton Keynes, but beyond that I rarely bothered to … Continue reading →

 Sign up to the Pan Macmillan newsletter for great extra content and free extracts.